El Guero Canelo

 El Güero Canelo (lit.
 'The Cinnamon Blonde') is a restaurant in Tucson, Arizona, United States.
 In 2018, it was named one of America's Classics by the James Beard Foundation.

 History

 Daniel Contreras, a native of Sonora who was born in Magdalena, Mexico, opened the restaurant in 1993 when he was 33.
 The restaurant began as a food cart, which is the typical way Sonoran hot dogs are sold, but evolved into a restaurant.

+The company out grew its original building on South 12th Avenue and has been replaced it by a larger building that was built next door in July 2026.

 According to the Beard Foundation it is a "destination restaurant".

 Menu

 The restaurant focuses on Sonoran hot dogs, a Tucson specialty that the Beard Foundation said "evinces the flow of culinary and cultural influences from the U.S. to Mexico and back (after) decades ago, elaborately dressed hot dogs began to appear as novelty imports on the streets of Hermosillo".
 Typical toppings are beans, jalapeno sauce, mayonnaise, mustard, onions, and tomatoes, and hot dogs are served with a grilled yellow pepper.
 The buns the restaurant serves are produced in Magdalena, Mexico.

 The restaurant also serves staples of Mexican cuisine, but according to NPR it "made its name on what may be the ultimate example of cross-border pollination", the Sonoran hot dog.